AnandPTi/chatbeside/Design_Document.md

 # chatbeside
 Full stack Realtime chatting app(Chat, Group Chat, chatbot, Audio Call, Video Call)

+## Here, I have tried to implement the following design and feature

 # Chat Application Design Document

 ## Overview

-The Chat Application is a real-time communication platform that provides features such as one-on-one chatting, group chatting, audio calls, video calls, and a chatbot.
+The Chat Application is a real-time communication platform with features such as one-on-one chatting, group chatting, audio calls, video calls, and a chatbot.
 The application is built using MongoDB for data storage, Socket.IO for real-time communication, ReactJS for the front-end, and Node.js/Express for the back-end.

 ## Architecture